luigisaetta/cxr-pneumonia/README.md

 * TFRecord files published in **Kaggle Dataset**: https://www.kaggle.com/luigisaetta/nih-cxr-pneu512
 * Training on **TPU** (Kaggle)
 * For training, it is adopted **K-fold Cross Validation** (K=5)
-* Learning Rate SCheduler to control variation of Learning Rate during epochs
+* Learning Rate Scheduler to control variation of Learning Rate during epochs
 * 5 models are produces building an **Ensemble**: predictions are average from prediction from each single model
 * code for controls and inference on **DICOM** files